cnunciato/fun-with-jenkins/README.md

       - npm -C .buildkite install
       - npm -C .buildkite --silent run jenkins-pipeline | buildkite-agent pipeline upload
 ```

+### Why is this interesting?

+As a proof-of-concept, the script currently handles only a subset of what's possible with a declarative `Jenkinsfile`.
+But the approach is a powerful one that can make migrating large numbers of complex Jenkins pipelines much easier by relying on  Jenkins's own internal data structures (rather than on the raw content of Jenkinsfiles) and encapsulating conversion logic for reuse across all of the pipelines in an organization.

 ## Deploying Jenkins to EC2